pycabook/pycabook/manuscript/01_Introduction.md

 Remember that an architecture tries to detail how a process is implemented at a certain granularity, given certain assumptions or requirements.
 The quality of an architecture can then be judged on the basis of parameters such as its cost, the quality of the outputs, its simplicity or "elegance", the amount of effort required to change it, and so on.

-== Why is it called "clean"?
+## Why is it called "clean"?

 The architecture explained in this book has many names, but the one that is mainly in use nowadays is "clean architecture".
-This is the name used by Robert Martin in [link](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html, "his seminal post") where he clearly states this structure is not a novelty, but has been promoted by many software designers over the years.
+This is the name used by Robert Martin in [his seminal post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) where he clearly states this structure is not a novelty, but has been promoted by many software designers over the years.
 I believe the adjective "clean" describes one of the fundamental aspects of both the software structure and the development approach of this architecture.
 It is clean, that is, it is easy to understand what happens.

 The clean architecture is the opposite of spaghetti code, where everything is interlaced and there are no single elements that can be easily detached from the rest and replaced without the whole system collapsing.
 The main point of the clean architecture is to make clear "what is where and why", and this should be your first concern while you design and implement a software system, whatever architecture or development methodology you want to follow.

 The clean architecture is not the perfect architecture and cannot be applied unthinkingly.
 Like any other solution, it addresses a set of problems and tries to solve them, but there is no panacea that will solve all issues.
 As already stated, it's better to understand how the clean architecture solves some problems and decide if the solution suits your need.

-== Why "architectures"?
+## Why "architectures"?

 While I was writing the first edition of the book it became clear to me that the goal of this book is to begin a journey and not to define the specific steps through which each software designer has to go through.
 The concepts explained here are rooted in some design principles that are much more important than the resulting physical structure of the system that you will create.